samurai25/task-manager/README.md

 ## Docker-Based Setup

 All dependencies, configurations, and the runtime environment are set up via Docker.
-Running the project outside Docker is **not officially supported**.

 ## Demo